Study Abroad? Top 20 Need-To-Knows To Travel Smart

 - Having a local bank account is a good way to avoid foreign currency exchanges and makes it easier for you to pay your bills.

 - If not, open a new account in the destination country.
-Check for the banks that provide student bank accounts to international students.
+Check for banks that provide student bank accounts to international students.

-- Use prepaid cards until you have your own bank account as carrying cash is not safe.
+- Use prepaid cards until you have your own bank account, as carrying cash is not safe.

-- To open a bank account, you may need to produce the following documents.
+- To open a bank account, you may need to produce the following documents:

 Passport